aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 ### AWS Elastic Beanstalk

 [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is an easy-to-use service for deploying and scaling web applications and services developed with .NET and other languages.
-Customers can target both Windows and Amazon Linux 2 platforms to deploy their applications.
-Use the ["Build self contained deployment bundle"](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained) publish option to deploy .NET 6 applications to Elastic Beanstalk, [see below](#aws-toolkit-for-visual-studio).
-In the near future Elastic Beanstalk will provide managed images that have .NET 6 preinstalled.
+Customers can target both Windows Server and Amazon Linux 2 platforms to deploy their applications.
+Amazon Linux 2 managed images come with .NET 6 preinstalled.
+For Windows managed images, please use the ["Build self contained deployment bundle"](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained) publish option to deploy .NET 6 applications to Elastic Beanstalk, [see below](#aws-toolkit-for-visual-studio).
+In the near future Elastic Beanstalk will provide Windows Server managed images that have .NET 6 preinstalled.

 ### Containers